iLoveCmajor/social_chat_bot/README.md

 - `/optin` - Opt in for this week's social matching
 - `/optout` - Opt out for this week
 - `/status` - Check your current participation status
-- `/list` - View all participants for this week, with separate unoccupied/occupied lists and inline buttons to mark yourself busy or refresh
+- `/list` - Open the matching dashboard: like/unlike other participants, view mutual matches (with busy indicators), and toggle your availability
 - `/help` - Show help message with all commands

 **Admin Commands** (restricted to IDs in `admin_ids` / `ADMIN_IDS`):